SunflowerGolem/sunflowergolem.github.io/_projects/kids-learning-tailcrafts.md

 ---
-title: "Kids Learning Tailcrafts"
+title: "Kids Learning Talecrafts"
-tagline: "Kids Learning Talecrafts is a personalized storytelling and game development course for kids aged 8-10 years.
+tagline: "Kids Learning Talecrafts is a personalized storytelling and game development course for kids from 8 to 10.
 This course is designed to help children unleash their creativity and build confidence in their storytelling skills.
-Through a series of fun and engaging activities, students learn all exciting steps to create their own game."
+Through a series of fun and engaging activities, students learn all of the exciting steps to create their own game."
 header:
   overlay_image: /assets/images/projects/kids-learning-tailcrafts.png
   teaser: /assets/images/projects/kids-learning-tailcrafts.png